dxdydz/321/riverinegypt.md

   - You **must** draw a replacement piece, if possible

 ### Playing a Piece
 - To play a piece from your hand, move one piece from your hand to an available spot on your side of an unclaimed river segment.
-Each river segment has space for 2 pieces on either side.
+Each river segment has space for 2 pieces on each player's side of the river.
 If you have already played 2 pieces to a river segment, you may not play a third.
 If your opponent has already claimed a river segment, you may no longer play any pieces to that segment.
 - You must play a piece, if able.
 If you are unable to play a piece, due to all segments either having been claimed or having 2 of your pieces already played to them, then you do not play any piece.
 You may still claim river segments on your turn, however.

 ### Claim a River Segment